 The sinus lift technique is widely used and has produced excellent results.
 However, it is by no means risk-free.
 For this reason, only qualified health professionals should perform this procedure.

-Conclusion about sinus lift:
+Conclusion about sinus lift and bone augmentation:

 Only experienced health professionals should perform this procedure.
 Since it is not risk-free and complications may occur, the dentist should know how to diagnose and solve arising issues.
 Usually, there are excellent results in increasing bone density on the upper jaw.